In this post, I discuss how to apply the generic business model blueprints to professional service firms.

-I discussed the difference between the generic business model blueprint, industry-specific blueprints and company-specific blueprints in my posts on business model prototyping.
+I discussed the difference between the generic business model blueprint, industry-specific blueprints and company-specific blueprints in my posts on Prototyping Business Models And Market Strategies.

 My favorite reading on professional service firms are the books by David Maister, the following definitions are from his book Managing the Professional Service Firm: